Electrical Homeowner Permits

 Your appropriate payment

-Note: Homeowners will have the ability to pull a homeowner's electrical installation permit soon on online services.
+Note: Homeowners will soon have the ability to pull a homeowner's electrical installation permit on our online services.
 In the meantime, you can connect with us at 1 866 566 7233 for support.

 You must request that a safety officer inspect your electrical work before any wiring is concealed or connected to a supply source.
 This also applies to any wiring for underground installations or installations that will become encased in concrete.